Benko11/nixconnect/README.md

 ## Changelog

+**2025-02-01**
+Addition of user profiles, avatars are now properly integrated with the user's profile

 **2025-01-31**
 \*NixConnect only supports GitHub authentication for the time being, there are no validations on the server side, please keep that in mind.
 There's a lot more to come!